akashnimare/youtube-dl/README.md

 * Enable the developer mode at top right.
 * Click Load unpacked extension... and select the source code folder.
 *Boom!

+##Credits
+Thanks to [Gantt](https://github.com/gantt/downloadyoutube) for writing this aweosome script